St. Luke Baptist Church

 The St. Luke Baptist Church (also known as the St. Luke Missionary Baptist Church) is a historic site in Marianna, Florida.
-It is located at 4476 East Jackson Street.
+Built in 1921, it is located at 4476 East Jackson Street.
 On February 12, 2003, it was added to the U.S. National Register of Historic Places.
+The church was nearly destroyed in Hurricane Michael in October 2018; in 2025, plans were revealed to create a park on the church ruins' site.